Local marketing is all about connecting with the right customers in your area.

 2. Optimize Your Google My Business Account

 Make sure that all information in your GMB profile is fully up to date.
-Having consistent information about your business on your GMB profile, website, and any other online listings is important.
-Make sure that your business category, and secondary categories, are all relevant.
+Having consistent information across your GMB profile, website, and any other online local listings is important.

-Here are a few essential areas that any type of business must have up to date:
+Here are the essential things that any type of local business must cover on its GMB profile:

 - Business address